Echo360 Lecture Capturing

-Echo Personal Capture is an easy-to-use capture application built primarily for faculty and academic users.
-Echo Personal Capture supports audio, local screen and webcam video capture for all podcast and rich media package options.
+Echo Software Capture is an easy-to-use capture application built primarily for faculty and academic users.
+Echo Software Capture supports audio, local screen, and webcam video capture for all podcast and rich media package options.
 Faculty find it useful for capturing learning objects.

 Location (Where can I use this tool?)

-- Can be installed on your office computer, contact OIT Help Desk.
+- Software version - Can be installed on your office computer; contact the OIT Service Desk.

 How do I use this tool?

-Step 1: Faculty accounts are automatically created twice a year, once at the beginning of each semester.
-Staff members need to complete the online form to Request an Echo360 Account.
-If you have trouble accessing your account, contact the OIT Help Desk.
+Step 1: Faculty accounts are automatically created at the beginning of each semester.
+Staff members need to complete the online form to Add a course to Echo360.
+If you have trouble accessing your account, contact the OIT Service Desk.

-Step 2: To request training on personal capture, contact firstname.lastname@example.org.
+Step 2: To request training on classroom and/or software capture, contact firstname.lastname@example.org.

-Documentation is available on the Echo360 training page.
+Documentation and videos are available on the Echo360 training page.